 - Also effective is 60%-95% Alcohol, hydrogen peroxide, iodine, and bleach

 - Not effective is vinegar, ammonia, witch hazel, tea tree, vodka

 We have had some calls with the concern of spreading of the coronavirus so we thought we would let you know what we are doing and what has been happening.
 We have ALWAYS preformed safe handling for pathogens; however, we have stepped up our game to keep you worry free.

 We also want you to feel safe with someone in your home, so below is what we are doing to keep you and us safe:

-- Starting now, all techs will be washing their hands when they both enter and leave your home.
+- All techs will be washing their hands when they both enter and leave your home.
 This is on top of already getting our natural soaps on their hands as a benefit of cleaning.

-- We already ask sick team members to remain home, however we are being double sure of this as well as giving the office a more heightened judgment to tell staff they have to stay home for 14 days.
+- We already ask sick team members to remain home, however we are being double sure of this as well as giving the office a more heightened judgment to tell staff to stay home.

 - If you know you have the virus or suspect you have the virus, make sure we know right away please.